farm/corda-docs/content/en/docs/apps/payments/payments-core-cordapp.md

 3. Write an implementation of `PaymentRailServiceInterface` for the respective PSP; this is `MockRailService` in `mock-payment-rail`.
 This will subsequently require implementing flows for initiating, polling, and making payments between parties.

 4. Build an idempotent action for initiating a payment and a non-idempotent action for querying a payment, all through the PSP.
-This can be done by extending the abstract classes discussed in the External Action Manager section above.
+This can be done by extending the abstract classes discussed in the External Action Manager section below.
 These actions are triggered during a flow when a node needs to communicate with the client that you built in step 1.

 5. Navigate to the `build.gradle` for the `payments-cordapp`, in the root of the project.
 Set the extra property `nodeConfig` to the following string: